parkand1/aws-modernization-workshop-with-sysdig-1/content/25_prework/241_enable_aws_security_hub.md

 3. Log into your AWS account with your browser and then browse to the [AWS Security Hub](https://console.aws.amazon.com/securityhub/home).

-If you see the Summary web page, it means that you enabled it before in your account.
+	If you see the Summary web page, it means its enabled in your account.
 You can skip to the **Step2** below.

 {{% notice warning %}}
 You may see a temporary red warning about AWS Config not being appropriately enabled, but it will disappear on its own once the Security Hub detects that the activation has been made.
 It has no relation to the use of Sysdig CloudConnector.